 Additional disputes arise when the bylaws are silent or do not adequately address the issues that the shareholders disagree about.
 The bylaws are sometimes also unclear as to what rights the minority shareholders have, aside from the right to vote, to ensure their interests are protected against policies designed to harm them.
 Another type of common dispute exists at the time of possible sales of assets or shares, when large transactions are expected to occur.
 Problems also arise when partners or shareholders in a business own equal shares, such as two individuals owning 50% of a given entity.
 A dispute among those individuals can often lead to litigation and sometimes result in a forced sale of stock or a forced sale of assets.

 Shareholder Derivative Suits

 When a shareholder files an action against members of a board of directors, officers, or other shareholders, the matter is called a shareholder derivative suit.
 Officers and directors at corporations owe duties to the shareholders who have invested.
 Some of these duties include a duty of care, a duty to avoid conflicts of interest, and a duty of loyalty.
 Disputes can also arise when a shareholder alleges officers or directors objectively failed to use reasonable strategies to grow the business.

 A shareholder only needs one share of stock to sue and can base his or her case on a variety of legal theories, including fraud, concealment, breach of fiduciary duty, failure to act in good faith or engage in fair dealing, or malfeasance (intentional or negligent).

-Los Angeles litigation attorney Stanley P. Lieber has handled countless disputes between shareholders and directors or officers and has significant experience resolving matters while avoiding litigation.
-Contact us for a Free Consultation.
+Our attorneys have handled countless disputes between shareholders and directors or officers and has significant experience resolving matters while avoiding litigation.